heapsource/simple_queue/README.md

 # SimpleQueue

-SimpleQueue is a simple background system for Ruby
+SimpleQueue is a simple background system for Ruby.

+## Features/Problems

+  - Uses Rubinius Actors API (and a port for MRI) for jobs processing.
+  - Uses Redis as backend for jobs queue.
+  - Uses a reliable queue maintaining jobs saved in a backup queue when the workers crash.
+  - Use a simple API for jobs, Jobs are Marshallable objects that respond to #run method

 ## Installation